island-lang/island-lang.github.io/README.md

 ## Who wrote this?

-I'm a self-taught software developer who loves designing programming languages.
+Hi, I'm a self-taught software developer who loves designing programming languages.

 ## Feedback for this document